 How often do Park Scholars meet?

 During the freshman year, scholars meet for a weekly seminar.
-After the freshman year, students meet less frequently – typically during Leadership Academy modules and on class trips.
+After the freshman year, students meet less frequently – typically during Leadership Academy sessions and on class trips.
 A weekly time is reserved all four years for class and project planning meetings.